asahi417/tner/README.md

 The custom dataset should have `train.txt` and `valid.txt` files in a same folder.
 Please take a look [sample custom data](https://github.com/asahi417/tner/tree/master/examples/custom_dataset_sample).

+## Reference paper
+If you use any of these resources, please cite the following paper:

+@InProceedings{ushio2021tner,
+  author = 	"Asahi, Ushio and Camacho-Collados, Jose", title = 	"T-NER: An All-Round Python Library for Transformer-based Named Entity Recognition", booktitle = "Proceedings of EACL: System Demonstrations", year = 	"2021",}